QLD Wide - 60 Seconds Claim Advice

 • This entitlement extends to accidents involving potholes on council-owned and public property.

-• You may still be eligible for lump sum damages even if you partially contributed to causing the collision.
+• You may still be eligible for a lump sum payment even if you partially contributed to causing the collision.

 The most common bike accident injuries in Australia are head or brain injuries, followed by musculoskeletal injuries of the lower or upper body.